falcore3000/darknet/README.md

 Summary:
 - Skycoin Darknet Wifi access points are public by default
-- Access point operators cannot see contents of traffic routed through the access point
+- Access point operators cannot see contents of traffic through the access point
-- Access point operators cannot see the destination of traffic routed through the access point
+- Access point operators cannot see destination of traffic routed through the access point
 - The recipient of traffic cannot determine the origin or path the data traveled through the network
 - Using "guard nodes" ISPs cannot determine that traffic from a particular access point is being relayed through a particular terminating connection (cable modem)